-By Fern Easton.
-Last Updated 26th February 2021.
+By Joanne Jeffries.
+Last Updated 28th October 2021.
 Welcome to our guide on golf course accident claims.
 The guide below is intended as a primer to the legal process that is involved in making a golf course accident claim.
 Once you have read it, you should have adequate knowledge to begin making sensible choices about your own personal injury claim.
 As long as you are within the personal injury claims time limit, which our claims team can tell you about, this guide should be of use.

 Because each claim has its own unique aspects, we likely haven’t answered every potential question you may have in this guide.
-If this turns out to be the case, don’t fret, we can still help you.
+If this turns out to be the case, don’t fret, we can still help you with any questions you have about injury compensation.
 Just give our claims team a quick call on 0800 073 8801.
 Explain your questions to them, and they will provide you with the answers you need.

 Select A Section:

 - A Guide To Claims For Accidents On Golf Courses

 - What Is A Golf Course Accident?